-Enter code 808 under line 6 if claiming this credit.
-Also, see the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 52 for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 47 for additional limitations.

 About Enterprise Zone Credits

 Certain areas within Indiana have been designated as enterprise zones.
 Enterprise zones are established to encourage investment and job growth in distressed urban areas.
 Use this website to look up contact information for a particular enterprise zone: www.aiez.org/directory.html.